offalynne/Input/docs/latest/Controller-Mapping.md

 Input references datafile `controllertypes.csv` in order to identify controllers by platform type.
 This information is useful should you want to present players with appropriate art for controller prompts to match their device in-hand, or otherwise configure around controller type.
 This data is [sourced from SDL](https://github.com/libsdl-org/SDL/blob/main/src/joystick/controller_type.h) combined with a [hand-curated list](https://github.com/JujuAdams/Input/tree/community-data) derived from the [community DB](https://github.com/gabomdq/SDL_GameControllerDB).

+Similar data is provided for gamepad button labels and colors according to gamepad type.

 See [Functions (Gamepad)](Functions-(Gamepad)#input_gamepad_get_typegamepadindex) for usage.

 &nbsp;